revaturelabs/interviewquestions/Java/Exception Handling/IntroductiontoExceptions.md

 ---

-2.Which is the root class of  all the Exception classes.
+2.Which is the root class of all the Exception classes?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)